-7 Dark and Dusky Homes in Singapore that Hit the Mark
+7 Dark and Handsome Homes in Singapore that Hit the Mark

 For the longest time, the interior design scene was mainly dominated by bright and airy homes.
 But good news for gloomy folks, there has been a recent shift towards dark spaces.
 You can’t deny its appeal—a dark theme gives a space an intimacy as well as an elegant, mysterious air.